 - Can be more spacious

-- It’s easier to get around camp because you can unhook it and have a separate vehicle
+- You can unhook it and have a separate vehicle to drive around camp

 - More fuel efficient